GLOBAL TRACTOR TRANSMISSION MARKET

 TRACTOR TRANSMISSION MARKET DYNAMICS

 One of the major changes has been to the transmission systems available on a modern tractor, and the choice that the potential buyer faces when purchasing a new machine.
 The latest trend in tractor transmissions has been the move to CVT transmissions.
 CVTs have been around for some years, and many mopeds, scooters, golf cars and utility vehicles use a simple belt drive CVT transmission.

 Tractor transmissions use a hydraulic motor to provide an instant forward and reverse facility, and then a mechanical drivetrain to give the efficiency and power delivery required.
 The newer CVT systems are yet to become fully established, but they potentially offer a real mix of the best features of the other systems, the variable speed and instant forward and reverse of the Hydrostatic transmission and the mechanical efficiency of the manual transmission.

-Most of the OEMs in India prefer manual transmissions Slow, as they can have controllable speeds will be necessary for most of the operations that are performed with a tractor.
-They help give the farmer a larger degree of control in certain situations, such as fieldwork.
+Most of the OEMs in India prefer manual transmissions , as they can have controllable speeds will be necessary for most of the operations that are performed with a tractor.
+They provide the farmer with a larger degree of control in certain situations, such as fieldwork.
 However, when traveling on public roads, the slow operating speeds can cause problems, such as long lines or tailbacks, which can delay or aggravate other road users.

 TRACTOR TRANSMISSION MARKET SIZE AND FORECAST

-The global tractor transmission market is estimated at $XX Billion in 2020 and growing at XX% CAGR till 2025.
+The global tractor transmission market is estimated at ~$3 Billion in 2020 and growing at 3% CAGR till 2026.